cimarieta/rt_sentiment_analysis/README.md

 ## Results

 * the best option (among the ones we explored) for the text processing was to just remove the entity names and keep the stopwords
-* our best model (selected from the implemented grid-search) yielded a precision of `0.91`.
+* the best model (selected from the implemented grid-search) yielded a precision of `0.91`.

 ## Next possible steps